 As with many other terms to describe spinal problems, spondylosis is more of a descriptive term than it is a diagnosis.
 Literally it can be translated to mean that one has both pain and spine degeneration, regardless of what is causing the pain or where the degeneration is occurring.

 - The patient may have pain from facet joint osteoarthritis, causing pain during times of high activity or after extended inactivity

 - There could be spinal stenosis, an abnormal narrowing of the spinal canal, which is creating leg pain when the patient walks

-- The pain could be caused by degenerative disc disease, in which a degenerated disc that becomes dehydrated and loses some of its function, causing low back pain or neck pain, and possibly leg pain or arm pain.
+- The pain could be caused by degenerative disc disease, in which a degenerated disc that becomes dehydrated and loses some of its function.
+The degenerated disc can cause low back pain or neck pain, and possibly leg pain or arm pain.